UCLComputerScience/COMP0016_2020_21_Team22/README.md

 •	Azure account

-•	Mobile Device – specifically Android device (will compile for iOS but application was not designed for iOS)
+•	Mobile Device – specifically an Android device (will compile for iOS but application was not designed for iOS)

 •	Raspberry Pi